magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_IV_Miss_Independent.md

 “No, not at all,” Lucy stammered.

 Evelin’s presence seemed to reshape the room.
-She was one of *them*—the polished, sophisticated figures who belonged here.
+She was no longer the unassuming girl from lecture but one of *them*—the polished, sophisticated figures who belonged here.

 “I knew we’d be friends,” Evelin said, eyes warm but steady.
 “You’re the best student in class.”